chxpdotdev/www/content/_index.md

 ## Setup

-My main device is a [Framework 13](https://frame.work/products/laptop13-diy-intel-ultra-1/configuration/new) (Framework 16 otw! 😎).
+My main device is a [Framework 13](https://frame.work/products/laptop13-diy-intel-ultra-1/configuration/new).
 It has the following specs:
 - AMD Ryzen 7 7840u
 - 2.8k 120Hz Matte Display
 - 96 GB of DDR5 RAM